centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-management-loganalytics.md

     ]
 ```

-Credentials are now stored locally .accessTokens.json file the Plugin can use.
+Credentials are now stored locally in the .accessTokens.json file so the Plugin
+can use it.

 <!--END_DOCUSAURUS_CODE_TABS-->